microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 * Inform the user that the notifications are stored in the activity feed for 30 days.
   > [!NOTE]
   > The 30 days storage limit applies to all notifications and is not specific to notifications sent through the activity feed notifications API.

-When learning about the feature behavior you must be aware of the following:
+When using the feature behavior you must be aware of the following:
   * The setting appears for the user only when the selected app sends a notification.
   * The app icon for each notification cannot be customized, and is the one that is included in the app manifest.
   * Currently, notifications can only be sent at a user level and not at a group or a team level.